gecio/gecio.github.io/docs/_optimist/guided_tour/step15/index.en.md

 -----------

-We've now defined a template that creates a single VM instance, if you want, you could run it like we did previously.
+We've now defined a template that creates a single VM instance, if you want, you could run it like we did previously in [Step 13: "The structured way to create an instance (with stacks)"](/optimist/guided_tour/step13).